jhpyle/docassemble/_docs/modifiers.md

 {% include side-by-side.html demo="prevent-going-back" %}

+The `prevent going back` specifier accepts boolean values or a Python expression.

-There is also a [`prevent_going_back()` function] that accomplishes the same thing from [Python] code.
-This may be more useful than the `prevent going back` modifier if the need to prevent the user from clicking the back button depends on the outcome of a process.
+There is also a [`prevent_going_back()` function] that accomplishes the same thing from [Python] code, if you want to programmatically turn off the ability to go back, regardless of what `question` appears.

 # <a name="back button"></a>Adding a back button inside the question